KIT-HYD/geostatistics_lecture/exercises/kriging/README.md

 It was intended to use the range parameter as a search distance to find neighboring points for an interpolation (`x_in`, `y_in`, `z_in`).
-Then, the `max_p` parameter should limit the points to be used *inside* this radius and the check above should yield a `NaN` if there are not enough points found.
+Then, the `max_p` parameter should limit the points to be used *inside* this radius and the check above should give `NaN` if there are not enough points found.
 Implement this solution

 ### Task 5 c)